hacobe/notes/synchronous_systems.md

 Consider a NOT gate with an input $x$ and an output $y$, where the input is determined by a button.
 While we press and hold the button down, $x$ is 1.
 Otherwise, $x$ is 0.

 We start at $t = 0$ with $x = 0$ and $y = 1$.
-Between $t = 1$ and $t = 2$, we press and hold the button down.
+At $t = 2$, we press and hold the button down.
 Suppose further that it takes 2 time steps for the input signal to propagate through the NOT gate to the output signal.
 We then have the following sequence of events:

 ```
       *
 t 0 1 2 3 4 5 6 7 8
 x 0 0 1 1 1 1 1 1 1
 y 1 1 1 1 0 0 0 0 0